 Effects of Yoga Versus Walking on Mood, Anxiety, and Brain GABA Levels: A Randomized Controlled MRS Study – Chris C. Streeter, Theodore H. Whitfield, Liz Owen, Tasha Rein, Surya K. Karri, Aleksandra Yakhkind, Ruth Perlmutter, Andrew Prescot, Perry F. Renshaw, Domenic A. Ciraulo, and J. Eric Jensen.
 The Journal of Alternative and Complementary Medicine.
 November 2010, 16(11): 1145-1152. doi:10.1089/acm.2010.0007.
 Published in Volume: 16 Issue 11: November 8, 2010

-Michalsen A, Grossman P, Acil A, et al. Rapid stress reduction and anxiolysis among distressed women as a consequence of a three month intensive yoga program.
+Michalsen A, Grossman P, Acil A, et al. Rapid stress reduction and anxiolysis among distressed women resulted from a three-month intensive yoga program.
 Med Sci Monit 2005;11:555–561.

 Cusumano JA, Robinson SE.
 The short-term psychophysiological effects of Hatha yoga and progressive relaxation on female Japanese students.
 Appl Psychol 1993;42:77–89.